 It’s quiet all around save for one or two tourists and old men sitting on the porch watching time go by.

-The symbol of Mostar’s spirit
+Mostar Bridge: The symbol of the city’s spirit

 The star attraction, standing proudly overlooking the historic center of the city is Stari Most meaning The Old Bridge.

 It is one of the most important and recognizable landmarks in Mostar, but also the entire country of Bosnia and Herzegovina.